pedrosland/scrolling-test/README.md

 I have chosen not to implement scrolling progress indicators or buttons.
 These should be easy to implement with some calculations and including `window.scrollTo()` in `handleAnimationFrame()`.

+I would look to fix the need for a black background, probably by making the image full width on wider screens and making the pane take up more than 1 viewport.
+Also, I'd replace that ugly hamburger button with something else.

-There is currently an issue in Firefox with the pane being set to a min-width.
+There is currently an issue in Firefox with the pane acting like it has a min-width.
 I suspect this is due to the "Wanted Badly" responsive image.

 The scrolling animation isn't quite as smooth as I would have hoped.
 I was aiming to reduce the number of layers but I suspect that switching the parent element and changing the `margin-top` are bringing about the performance hit responsible for the "jank".
 I may decide to rewrite it to use 5 separate layers all absolutely positioned and see what the performance is like.
 On a desktop, the performance is usually great.